Unseen Text: Climate Change

 Guiding Question: How does the relationship between image and text support the writer’s argument?

 In many ways, the Language and Literature course relates more closely to Theory of Knowledge than any other subject.
 This text has a definite ToK feel to it.
-While the topic of the text is Climate Change, careful reading reveals the author is interested in the way some people jump to conclusions based on their own perception and have a habit of denying other, more compelling, evidence.
+While the topic of the text is Climate Change, careful reading reveals the author is interested in the way some people jump to conclusions based on their own perceptions and have a habit of denying other, more compelling, evidence.
 Always read the text carefully and, when approaching multimodal texts like comic strips, be careful not to ignore the words.
 The guiding question for this text reminds you to treat words and images equally and the sample response below shares analysis comments between visual and textual elements.
 Of course, this response is just one of many possible ways of analysing this text; your own approach will be equally valid should you always argue your ideas with reference to the text.

 The title of this extract is ‘Climate Change’ and the date of publication is 2012; an important date as it is around this time that a name-change occurred when speaking about climate change.
 Previously it had been called ‘global warming,’ but this terminology was abandoned as too many people liked to say that, in many places, the weather seemed to be turning colder.
-Unfortunately, this was increasingly used by climate deniers to shut down a critical debate: how should human populations and societies act in the face of a rapidly changing climate?
+Unfortunately, this was increasingly used by climate change deniers to shut down a critical debate: how should human populations and societies act in the face of a rapidly changing climate?
 This text is a rebuttal to such arguments.
 People who read this text are likely to be interested in science (the text comes from a longer work called ‘Science Tales: Lies, Hoaxes and Scams’), although the text does not contain any jargon or scientific terms that would put off casual readers.
 The form of the text, a comic strip, is also likely to widen its appeal.